 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-If you are struggling with a grease stain on your suede shoes, then sprinkle cornstarch directly on the stain to soak up the grease or oil.
-Let sit for 10 minutes -- more if particularly large -- and then shake it off.
+Anyone who's battled oil stains on clothes knows how hard it can be.
+Instead, sprinkle cornstarch directly on the stain to soak up the grease or oil.
+Let sit for 10 minutes (more if particularly large) and shake it off.